Family reconciles with friend who killed their son, reaches deal to keep him out of prison - NewsBreak

 TAMPA, Fla. ( WFLA ) — Prosecutors and the parents of a Florida teen have come up with a resolution that will keep the teen who shot and killed their son out of prison.

 Bradley Hulett was shot to death at a Tampa police officer’s home on Dec.
 13, 2019.
 Christopher Ramsey Bevan was charged with manslaughter in the teen’s death.
-Both boys were 15 at the time of the shooting.‘Diving into jail’: Video shows suspect jump off Florida bridge after chase, crash
+Both boys were 15 at the time of the shooting.‘Amish man arrested in Tennessee with 25 pounds of marijuana, several guns

 According to an affidavit, the teens left school and went to their friend’s home in the Lithia area.
 Hulett had been playing computer games while Bevan and two other friends wandered into a bathroom attached to the main bedroom and found the gun.
 The affidavit noted there was no safe in the main bedroom area.